 The aspiration for the Financing Alliance is that it provides substantial support to governments in better leveraging existing funds and mobilizing new funding for strong and effective health systems.

-The Financing Alliance will help governments design and fund ambitious, affordable, and at-scale community health programs including by finding innovative financing pathways and investments opportunities that utilize the private sector.
-While primarily focused on financing, this team would also have technical expertise, helping countries design more efficient and effective systems.
-Through in-country secondments and long term support, the Financing Alliance would stand ‘shoulder to shoulder’ with MOH and MOF managers, helping them develop strategies and financing options.
+The Financing Alliance helps governments design and fund ambitious, affordable, and at-scale community health programs including by finding innovative financing pathways and investments opportunities that utilize the private sector.
+While primarily focused on financing, this team has technical expertise, helping countries design more efficient and effective systems.
+Through in-country secondments and long term support, the Financing Alliance stands ‘shoulder to shoulder’ with MOH and MOF managers, helping them develop strategies and financing options.

-The Financing Alliance will have the distinct ability to draw on private sector knowledge of financial structuring and access to private sector financing opportunities.
+The Financing Alliance has the distinct ability to draw on private sector knowledge of financial structuring and access to private sector financing opportunities.

 Why the initial focus on community health?

-The Financing Alliance aims to be truly Africa-based, with the Ethiopian Ministry of Health’s International Institute for Primary Care as its first host.
-In addition, the FSU will have links to the finance and investment communities in the U.S, Europe, and the Middle East/Asia.
+The Financing Alliance for Health is Africa-based, headquartered in Nairobi.
+In addition, the FAH has links to the finance and investment communities in the U.S, Europe, and the Middle East/Asia.

-A partnership board and a technical advisory group will support the activities.
+An advisory committee and a technical advisory group supports the activities.